hslua/lua-style-guide/README.md

     end
     ```

-## <a name='modules'>Modules</a>
+## Modules

   - The module should return a table or function.
-  - The module should not use the global namespace for anything ever.
-The
+  - The module should not use the global namespace for anything
-    module should be a closure.
+    ever.
+The module should be a closure.
   - The file should be named like the module.

     ```lua